codengraphix/hello-world/README.md

 Hello World!

 Marie here, I like to design beautiful and intuitive UI for web & mobile app.
-I use Sketch for Designing Prototypes
+I use Sketch for Designing Prototypes.
-I use Pixate for Native Hi-Fidelity Prototyping on the device I use Invision for presenting Prototypes & Collaboration
+Pixate for Hi-Fidelity Prototyping native on the device.
+Invision for presenting demo & collaboration.